Badgerati/Pode.Web/docs/Tutorials/Outputs/Table.md

 # Table

-This page details the available output actions available to Tables.
+This page details the output actions available to Tables.

 ## Out